 - Follow.
 Start ‘following’ interesting Twitter people.
 Search for names you know, then click on the Follow button, or click on any tweeter’s name, user name (@name) or profile picture to see their homepage, which includes a Follow button.
 (The #AusELT 1-page Guide to Twitter contains a ‘Starter PLN’ – a list of ELT people to follow.)

 - Settings.
 Add a picture, a profile and start personalising your page.

 - Retweet.
 Use the Retweet (RT) button to pass useful information, questions or requests for help on to your followers.
-If you add to/change a retweet in some way, it is ‘netiquette’ to highlight that this is a modified Tweet (MT) and still credit the original tweeter if possible.
+You can also add your own comments when you do this.

 - Reply.
 Use the Reply button to thank someone for a useful Tweet, ask a question or make a comment.

 - Tweet.
 Tweet your own links, questions or comments.

 - Connect.
 Check under the Notifications tab to see when someone has followed, retweeted, ‘liked’ or mentioned you, and Messages for private messages.

 - If you have played around with all this, you are ready to have a go at participating in a live #AusELT chat on aspects of teaching and learning.

 There are a couple of basic steps before you can get started:

 - You need a Twitter account, and basic familiarity with how Twitter works (see above).